ankane/strong_migrations/README.md

 There’s the option to automatically retry statements when the lock timeout is reached.
 Here’s how it works:

-- If a lock timeout happens outside a transaction, the statement is retried.
+- If a lock timeout happens outside a transaction, the statement is retried
-- If it happens inside the DDL transaction (only applicable to Postgres), the entire migration is retried.
+- If it happens inside the DDL transaction, the entire migration is retried (only applicable to Postgres)

 Add to `config/initializers/strong_migrations.rb`: